nobodyishappy/tp/docs/UserGuide.md

 **Notes about the command format:**<br>

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
-  e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.
+  e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/Shi Kang`.

 * Items in square brackets are optional.<br>
-  e.g `n/NAME [by/DEADLINE]` can be used as `n/Task 1 by/23-12-2024 23:59` or as `n/Task 1`.
+  e.g `n/TASK_NAME [by/DEADLINE]` can be used as `n/Task 1 by/23-12-2024 23:59` or as `n/Task 1`.

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </box>

 ### Viewing help : `help`